whitney-higgins/Basic-Employee-Onboarding-AD-RBAC-/README.md

 # Basic Employee Onboarding (AD)(RBAC)

 ## Problem Statement
 * Northstar Medical Group (fictional) relied on a managed service provider to handle their IT infrastructure.
-As the company grew to 200+ employees, the MSP left the active directory disorganized.
-Users were manually added without organizational unit structure, and role-based access controls.
-Inconsistent access, and the lack of organization introduced HIPPA risks.
+As the company grew to 200+ employees, the MSP's mismanagement resulted in a disorganized Active Directory.
+User accounts weren't organized into Organizational Units, and RBAC.
+Some users had access to sensitive resources they didn't need, while others couldn't access what they needed.
+This inconsistency put sensitive resources at risk and could have led to NMG violating HIPAA requirements.

 ## Solution Overview

-* I built an NMG.com Active Directory domain with OU structure based on departments.
-I implemented role-based access control by creating department specific security groups and assigned users to those groups based on their roles.
-All user accounts now have consistent naming conventions and attributes.
+* I built an NMG.com Active Directory domain and created OUs based on departments.
+I implemented RBAC by creating security groups and assigning users to those groups based on their roles.
+I ensured users have access to resources specific to their job roles.

 ## Video Walkthrough
 [Add your video walkthrough link placeholder here.
 You will record this tomorrow and update this link so visitors can see a live demonstration of your lab environment.]